deansher/aider/design_docs/support_o3/plan_support_o3.md

 - ( ) Another subtask
 ```

+## Critical Constraints

+1. litellm does not yet support "developer" messages
+2. o3-mini no longer supports "system" messages
+3. We must handle this conflict by:
+   - Continuing to use "system" messages in our own code
+   - Converting them to "user" messages at the lowest level, in sendchat.py
+   - Following the pattern we use for Anthropic message conversion
+4. We will revisit this design after litellm adds support for "developer" messages

 ## Requirements

 OpenAI has released a new model, o3-mini.
 We need to add support for this model to the Brade application.
 We will add support for the o3-mini model in a way that is consistent with our existing support for other models.